JGAntunes/do-dynamic-dns/README.md

 # Digital Ocean Dynamic DNS
 A small nodejs tool that dynamically updates a DNS record on Digital Ocean based on your public ip.

+Useful for when you have services running behind a NAT with a dynamic public IP.

 ## Usage
 Set your configuration using the specified env vars or using the `config.js` file: